 Often-times in recovery, being sober seems to be the aim.
 Yes, it is a crucial and a fundamental part (the beginning aspect) of starting the journey to full scale “recovery,” but the independent process of avoiding drugs and alcohol is nowhere near true freedom.

-I’m often reminded of how being “just sober” sucks ass.
+I’m often reminded of how being “just sober” sucks.
 I have half a decade without drugs and alcohol, but sometimes I’m more miserable than I ever was when I was getting high.
-The difference between then and now is that I have tools get back to true freedom–where all the nonsense I am putting myself through mentally has no validity.
-It is not the mere fact that I am away from mind altering substances, but it is because of the spiritual actions that can free my mind from itself.
+The difference between then and now is that I have tools to get back to true freedom–where all the nonsense I am putting myself through mentally has no validity.
+It is not the mere fact that I am away from mind-altering substances, but it is because of the spiritual actions that can free my mind from itself.

 So, I guess in short, being spiritually free is just trying to be a child again.
 It is not worrying about anything but what’s in front of you now.
 That’s why at Real Deal we say: “sober is just the beginning.”
 Because a life without drugs and alcohol sucks.
 But a life with true freedom is the most beautiful thing in existence.